 Say adieu to Yahoo

 In just a few steps, you can take Yahoo out of your life completely.
-Remember not only to close your account, but to remove it from all your devices and cancel any ongoing subscriptions.
+Remember not only to close your account, but also to remove it from all your devices and cancel any ongoing subscriptions.
 Also, make sure you really want to get rid of Yahoo, because it’s not just your email you’ll be losing.
 You’ll also get locked out of other Yahoo services, including Flickr.

 And, of course, if you want to see the back of your Yahoo account forever, don’t log back in, because you’ll reactivate your account and will need to put in a new cancellation request.